 Improving your credit score will eventually help you qualify to borrow more money (say, for a home) and help you get a lower interest rate, which will save you money.
 However, refinancing your debt could cause your credit score to dip a little since you'll be making a hard credit inquiry, something which causes you to lose points.

 If you don't have a financial plan, you should.
 When you have student loans, your finances can be more stretched than someone who has already repaid their loans or never had any to begin with, because you need to make a payment every month.
-Having clear financial goals helps you decide whether it makes sense to take on more debt, what to put toward savings and retirement and how to pay off your debt from student loans.
+Having clear financial goals helps you decide whether it makes sense to take on more debt, what to put toward savings and retirement, and how to pay off your debt from student loans.

 While you can create a financial plan with a professional financial planner, you can also use online resources to help you create one on your own.
-Knowing what you want to do with your life and your money will help you make decisions about whether or not to take on debt in addition to student loan debt.
+Knowing what you want to do with your life and your money will help you make decisions about whether to take on debt in addition to student loan debt.

-While you might want to borrow money to replace your old car with a newer model or to buy a new condo, being cautious and thinking through your choices — especially if you already have student loan debt — can help you make an informed decision.
+While you might want to borrow money to replace your old car with a newer model or to buy a new condo, being cautious and thinking through your choices—especially if you already have student loan debt—can help you make an informed decision.